Things To Do In Reykjavík In March

 The Blue Lagoon is open all year round, but we recommend a March visit to avoid the midsummer crush.
 Also, with a good chance of snow in March, if you’re lucky, you’ll experience luxuriating up to your neck in hot spring water while snowflakes drift down on your head.

-But if an anniversary hike to the site of Iceland’s most recently awakened volcanic system sounds a bit strenuous, then Perlan has a much easier option to add to your list of things to do in Reykjavík in March.
+Perlan is one of Reykjavík’s most iconic attractions, and it’s perfect for a chilly March day.
+The museum combines science, nature, and art in one stunning glass-domed space.
 The Lava Show exhibit gives you stunning insights into the Geldingadalir eruption, explaining the science behind this awesome geological phenomenon which sits at Iceland’s very core.

-Perlan also features volcanoes in its Superpowers exhibition, an exciting glimpse into the forces of Icelandic nature, which also include earthquakes and geothermal energy.
+Perlan also features volcanoes in its Forces of Nature exhibition, an exciting glimpse into the forces of Icelandic nature, which also include earthquakes and geothermal energy.
 Earthquakes are a routine part of life in Iceland and always precede a volcanic eruption.
-Geothermal energy is also the norm in Iceland—it heats over 90% of the nation’s buildings—and our awesome Superpowers exhibit will give you all the geothermal background you need to make the most of your visit to The Blue Lagoon.

 Back to more city-related attractions to add to your list of things to do in Reykjavík in March.
 On the first day of this month, every year, Icelanders celebrate beer.
 While that doesn’t seem like a bad idea in itself (at least if you’re Homer Simpson), it does have a historical reason.

 Until the 1st of March 1989, full-strength beer was illegal in Iceland.
 The ban dated back some 74 years, but by the eighties, it had become obvious that the law was somewhat pointless.
 Pragmatic Icelanders were simply buying low-alcohol beer in bars, which was legal, and throwing a shot of spirits in.
-It wasn’t too long before the Icelandic parliament repealed the law, and the day is now marked every year by Icelanders… well, drinking beer!

-6. Ash Wednesday
+6. Celebrate Ash Wednesday

-The coming of spring brings with it the advent of Lent in the Christian calendar, and its start—Ash Wednesday, or Öskudagur in Icelandic—falls on the March 5th, 2025.
+The coming of spring brings with it the advent of Lent in the Christian calendar, and its start, Ash Wednesday, or Öskudagur in Icelandic, falls on the March 5th, 2025.
 Although for most Icelanders, the period of Lent now has no religious significance, it has given Icelandic society three special days that are widely observed, each with its own customs.

 On Öskudagur, children get the day off school so that they can dress up in costumes to go around shops and businesses, singing for candy or other treats.
 This passing similarity to the North American custom of trick or treating sometimes leads visitors to refer mistakenly to Öskudagur as ""Icelandic Halloween"", but they're very different customs with separate roots.
 You might like to take some candy out with you in case you're lucky enough to be treated to a song.

-And the day before Sprengidagur—March 3th, 2025 this year—is special too and is also about stuffing your face before Lent.
+And the day before Sprengidagur, March 3th, 2025 this year, is special too and is also about stuffing your face before Lent.
 On this day, known as Bolludagur (Bun Day), Icelanders buy or bake bollur: pastry buns filled with cream and jam and topped with chocolate icing.
 Kids and adults alike tuck into piles of these sweet delights, and you can join in the high-carb fun at any bakery in town."

 Is March a good month to go to Reykjavík?